 US Federal Debt, since 1900:

 In 2013, it really looked like the US federal debt was on its way down to depression era levels.
 Since then, the value of the USD has stopped following the decay curve with a Half-life of about 4 years, and instead has begun to slowly grow in gold value, rising about 35% from 19.5 mg to 26.4 mg.
-This has allowed the Federal Debt to resume its growth, rising from 300 kt in 2012 to 500 kt in June 2015.
-Even so, it is still far below its 2001 peak of 660 kt.
+This has allowed the Federal Debt to resume its growth, rising from 300 kt in 2012 to 564 kt in 2018.
+Recently, the Dollar has fallen enough to more than offset the growth in the debt level, leaving the US Federal Debt at 444 kt at the end of F/Y 2020, far below its 2001 peak of 660 kt.